 The Different Types of MEV

-Arbitrage in the world of web3 is the same as in traditional finance.
+Arbitrage in the world of web3 is the same as in traditional finance and is a natural mechanism for markets to achieve equilibrium.
 Investopedia describes traditional arbitrage as:

 “(T)he simultaneous purchase and sale of the same asset in different markets to profit from tiny differences in the asset's listed price.”